 CAMBA has 20 years’ experience providing services to reduce homelessness in New York City.
 Working in partnership with the Department of Homeless Services and other leaders in government and the private sector, CAMBA has established a reputation for developing a continuum of services that rapidly moves homeless families and single adults, including those at risk of homelessness, to housing permanency.

-CAMBA’s seven homeless shelters – five for adults and two for families – provide emergency housing and supportive services to over 8,000 people each year.
+CAMBA’s ten homeless shelters provide emergency housing and supportive services to over 8,000 people each year.